PDF(127.6 KB) View with Adobe Reader on a variety of devices

 A link that is associated with a current entry in the IPDT database moves from a DOWN to an UP state.

-A link already in the UP state that is associated with an entry in the IPDT database has an expired probe interval.
+A link already in the UP state associated with an entry in the IPDT database has an expired probe interval.

-Enter this command in order to set the IP device-tracking probe interval:
+Enter this command to set the IP device-tracking probe interval:

 ip device tracking probe interval <seconds>

 The default interval is thirty seconds.
-In order to view this information, enter this command:
+To view this information, enter this command:

 show ip device tracking all